DeepFaux/Deepfake-Detection-with-RAW-Data/README.md

 * CUDA: 11.1
 * Docker: 20.10.8

-## Use requirement.txt to install required dependencies
+## Use requirement.txt to install dependencies

 # Setup
 ## 1. Dataset